STV News

 STV News is a Scottish news division produced by STV.
 The news department produces two regional services covering STV's Channel 3 franchise areas of Northern and Central Scotland.

-STV's news programmes are produced from studios in Glasgow, Edinburgh and Aberdeen with reporters also based at newsrooms in Dundee and Inverness and political correspondents based at Holyrood and Westminster.
+STV News programmes are produced from studios in Glasgow and Aberdeen with reporters also based at newsrooms in Edinburgh, Dundee and Inverness and political correspondents based at Holyrood and Westminster.
 Freelance correspondents and camera crews are based on the Orkney and Shetland Isles, Wick and Fort William with a permanent Western Isles correspondent based in Stornoway.

-In addition to its daily bulletins and online services, STV News also produces the current affairs programme Scotland Tonight along with feature documentaries.
+In addition to its daily bulletins and online services, STV News also produces the current affairs programme Scotland Tonight, the showbiz magazine show What's On Scotland, along with feature documentaries.

 Broadcast

 Two separate editions of STV News at Six air on STV Central and STV North each weeknight at 6:00 pm.
 ITV Evening News, the networked news programme, follows at 6:30 pm.

 The main evening programmes are supplemented by shorter STV News bulletins seven days a week: